REI-Network/rei/README.md

   </details>

-  Please update the node version to 14.0.0 or higher. [nvm](https://github.com/nvm-sh/nvm) may be able to help you
+  A: Please update the node version to 14.0.0 or higher. [nvm](https://github.com/nvm-sh/nvm) may be able to help you

 ## License